-This tutorial shows how to set up an uptime alert for the Python Hello World app running on App Engine flexible environment using Stackdriver Monitoring.
+This tutorial shows how to set up an uptime alert for the Python Hello World app running on App Engine flexible environment using Cloud Monitoring.
 Uptime alerts let you know when your app is not serving traffic.
 You can also set uptime alerts for apps running on Compute Engine or Google Kubernetes Engine (GKE).

 - Run a basic Hello World app.